 However, if you are using products with titanium dioxide without any issues, do not panic.
 It is an effective UV filter and can protect your skin from sun damage.
 Here are the reasons it is widely used in products.

 Uses Of Titanium Dioxide In Skin Care

 Titanium dioxide particles can block harmful ultraviolet light rays and protect your skin from cancer, UV damage, photoaging, and oxidative stress.
 It can scatter both UVA and UVB rays off your skin and is an active ingredient in mineral-based sunscreen products.
 It is gentle on the skin and does not cause a stinging sensation when applied around the eyes.

-Another benefit of using titanium dioxide is that it does not leave a white cast on the skin when used in lower concentrations.
+Another benefit of using titanium dioxide is that it does not leave a white cast on the skin when used in lower concentrations (3).

 2. In Makeup Products

-Titanium dioxide is used in cosmetic products as a brightening, thickening, and opacifying agent.
+Titanium dioxide is used in cosmetic products as a brightening, thickening, and opacifying agent (3).
 It is commonly found in loose and pressed powders, eyeshadows, and blushes.
 The brightly pigmented particles of titanium dioxide refract light rays.
-This property aids the cosmetics in hiding blemishes, brighten the skin, and give you the desired results.
+This property aids the cosmetics in hiding blemishes, brightens the skin, and gives you the desired results.

 3. In Products For Sensitive Skin